DoctorWkt/acwj/02_Parser/Readme.md

 It's well written and really help to explain the purpose and structure of ASTs.
 Don't worry, I'll be here when you get back.

-The structure of each node in the AST that we will build is descibed in `defs.h`:
+The structure of each node in the AST that we will build is described in `defs.h`:

 ```